Nichols plc prides itself on having a sustainable business strategy which takes into account its wider corporate, environmental and

 We are signatories to the following schemes; Soft Drinks Road Map – This scheme is run in collaboration with Defra and WRAP (Waste Reduction action plan) and sets out opportunities for businesses in the soft drinks supply chain to enhance the sustainability of the sector and help secure its future prosperity.

-We are also signatories to the Courtauld Commitment and we are an active member of Valpack, ensuring our compliance with waste regulations and minimising the direct impact our business activities have on the external environment.
+We also employ the services of Valpak, ensuring our compliance with waste regulations and minimising the direct impact our business activities have on the external environment.

 Our chosen charity is Warrington Youth Club.

 Warrington Youth Club (WYC) was established in 1952 and has a growing membership of around 2,000 young people in our local community.
 Its ethos is 'Inspiring young people to achieve' with guiding values of learning, choice, participation and diversity.